 Each Consul datacenter depends on a set of Consul voting server agents.
 The voting servers ensure Consul has a consistent, fault-tolerant state by requiring a majority of voting servers, known as a quorum, to agree upon any state changes.
 Examples of state changes include: adding or removing services, adding or removing nodes, and changes in service or node health status.

 Without a quorum, Consul experiences an outage: it cannot provide most of its capabilities because they rely on the availability of this state information.
-If Consul has an outage, normal operation can be restored by following the outage recovery guide.
+If Consul has an outage, normal operation can be restored by following the Disaster recovery for Consul clusters guide.

 If Consul is deployed with 3 servers, the quorum size is 2.
 The deployment can lose 1 server and still maintain quorum, so it has a fault tolerance of 1.
 If Consul is instead deployed with 5 servers, the quorum size increases to 3, so the fault tolerance increases to 2.
 To learn more about the relationship between the number of servers, quorum, and fault tolerance, refer to the consensus protocol documentation.